“I can’t wait to go through this box of receipts and manually enter all of the expenses into excel!” said no one ever.

 Needless to say, manual expense tracking isn’t the most efficient way (and that’s not even taking into account typing accuracy and lost receipts – anything less than 100% accuracy could mean a potential loss in revenue).

-Fortunately, for those of us that don’t harbour a secret passion for data entry, there is a third option…
+Fortunately, for those of us that don’t harbor a secret passion for data entry, there is a third option…

 Using a Receipt Scanner to Automatically Track Expenses

-A receipt scanner is an application that, using optical character recognition technology (which recognises letters and numbers in images), analyses a photo of a receipt and extracts all the expense data from it.
+A receipt scanner is an application that, using optical character recognition technology (which recognizes letters and numbers in images), analyses a photo of a receipt and extracts all the expense data from it.